Run Ollama Models Locally

 pip install --upgrade clarifai

-Note: You must have Python 3.10 or higher installed to use Local Runners.
+Note: You must have Python 3.11 or 3.12 installed to use Local Runners.

 Install OpenAI Package